-The following descriptions of and directions to Sayulita Mexico beaches is based on our own research and experience.
+The following descriptions of and directions to Sayulita, Mexico beaches are based on our own research and experience.
 Please feel free to let us know of any new updates or changes.
-(FYI: "Playa" is the Spanish word for "beach")
+(FYI: "playa" is the Spanish word for "beach")

 Directions: From the Sayulita plaza there is an inland route to Playa Los Muertos as well.
 Take Av.
-Revolucion passed El Espresso, then your first right and follow straight for about ½ a mile.
-The road then turns sharp right and up a short hill where it turns left and splits.
-Go straight (take the right fork and follow the road for outstanding views of Sayulita and the bay; 5minutes detour) and the track will start downhill and soon enter the jungle.
-Two paths go off to the left for Playa Carrizitos (SEE BELOW) you continue straight on.
+Revolucion past El Espresso, take your first right and follow straight for about ½ a mile.
+The road turns sharply to the right and up a short hill where it turns left and splits.
+Go straight (take the right fork and follow the road for outstanding views of Sayulita and the bay 5 minutes detour) and the track will start downhill and soon enter the jungle.
+Two paths go off to the left for Playa Carricitos (SEE BELOW); you continue straight on.

 Directions: Starting at the Playa de Los Muertos side of the cemetery, follow the dirt road into the jungle and take the second right turn.
 This is a 20 minute up and downhill walk.

-From the Sayulita plaza, take Ave Revolucion pass El Espresso, then first right and follow straight for about ½ a mile.
-The road then turns sharp right and up a short hill where it turns left and splits.
+From the Sayulita plaza, take Av.
+Revolucion past El Espresso, then the first right and follow straight for about ½ a mile.
+The road turns sharply to the right and up a short hill where it turns left and splits.
 Go straight and the track will start downhill and soon enters the jungle.
 (Take the right fork and follow the road for outstanding views of Sayulita and the bay; 5 minute detour).
-Take the first left turn for Playa Carrizitos.
+Take the first left turn for Playa Carricitos.
 From the plaza it is a 40 minute up and downhill walk.

 Playas Patzcuaro and Patzcuarito: These are even more remote Sayulita-area beaches that take a bit more effort to get to, but provide stunning beauty and usually isolation.

 Directions: From the plaza in Sayulita, these beaches are an hour walk or 10-minute drive from town.
 Take Av.
-Revolucion (passed Rollie’s) out of town and onto the road to Punta de Mita (Camino Punta de Mita), go to the right.
-At the 5kms.marker take a right towards Playa Patzcuaro.
+Revolucion (past Rollie’s) out of town and onto the road to Punta de Mita (Camino Punta de Mita); go to the right.
+At the 5 kms. marker take a right towards Playa Patzcuaro.
 However, there are no signs.
 About 1km. down this road you will come to a ranch.
-Just beyond there is a creek leading to Playa Patzcuaro.
+Just beyond, there is a creek leading to Playa Patzcuaro.

-The adventurous can also reach Playa Patzcuaro by climbing the rocks from Carrizitos.
+The adventurous can also reach Playa Patzcuaro by climbing the rocks from Carricitos.

-Directions: To find it, as Sayulita's main beach ends and before the house built into the small headland, walk inland along the right-hand side of the arroyo (river valley) and get on to the jungle road.
-Follow this north (left) and shortly you will cross a small river (dry in the winter) the main path looks to follow the river to the right but look straight ahead and you will see several large boulders.
+Directions: As Sayulita's main beach ends and before the house built into the small headland, walk inland along the right-hand side of the arroyo (river valley) to access the jungle road.
+Follow this north (left) and shortly you will cross a small river (dry in the winter).
+The main path looks to follow the river to the right but look straight ahead and you will see several large boulders.
 Clamber over or go around the rocks and follow the path across a cobblestone road (which is a private road from the beach-house to the main highway) and continue straight.
 You will go over a small rise and a dirt road will join from the right.
 Approximately 50 meters further the path splits, take the smaller left fork to Las Cuevas.
-The path ducks under the trees going down hill and you will come upon a wall, continue to the left past a small white graffiti covered concrete block building and over a small bridge.
+The path ducks under the trees going downhill and you will come upon a wall; continue to the left past a small, white graffiti-covered concrete block building and over a small bridge.
 You will see the cove open up before you.
-To the right of the cove there are poorly maintained steps which lead up onto the bluff which overlooks the long wild beach of Playa Malpasos.
+To the right of the cove there are poorly-maintained steps which lead up onto the bluff, which overlooks the long, wild beach of Playa Malpasos.

 Photos on this page courtesy of Kanoa Helms